All Episodes

 Boy, I haven't even thought my favorite part.

-Or of like your top three.
+Or like your top three.

-I I lot I like the pacing of the debate.
+I like the pacing of the debate.

-I I like the topic selection in the debate.
+I like the topic selection in the debate.

 I think DeSantis nailed that.

-And I I think the same thing with Asa Hutchinson, it's kind of like a joke.
+And I think the same thing with Asa Hutchinson.

-And that's not even worth mentioning.
+That's not even worth mentioning.

-And I I didn't think he seemed like a nice guy, but the governor of North Dakota, nobody knows who he is.
+He seemed like a nice guy, but the governor of North Dakota, nobody knows who he is.

-Well see now, in my opinion, that's where the disruptor comes in, right?
+Well, see, now, in my opinion, that's where the disruptor comes in, right?

-So people like that I'm okay with, right?
+So people like that, I'm okay with, right?

-Because they don't have they have a background in business, they have a background in employing people and knowing how to deal with day-to-day issues.
+They have a background in employing people and knowing how to deal with day-to-day issues.

-They're in a race to be second.
+Yeah, listen, they're in a race to be second.

 Enjoy your moment in the sun.

-Well, uh a race to be second, but um four years.
+Well, a race to be second, but in four years, let's say Donald Trump did become president again.

 Okay.

-I would vote for Christianity.
+I would vote for Christy Noon.

-I bet I bet Brian Kemp wants to be president.
+I bet Brian Kemp wants to be president.

 Oh, Brian Kemp.

-Give me a brick.
+Give me a brief.

-He doesn't but see part of it is he doesn't I like what Yunkin does.
+I like what Yunkin does.

 I don't like the way he says it.

-I he has no warmth.
+He has no warmth.

 You know what I mean?

-Like I'm sure he's a wonderful husband and father, but it does not come across.
+Like, I'm sure he's a wonderful husband and father, but it does not come across.

 I don't know.